William Hoffman (United States Army): Civil War

 The Union was not prepared to handle the number of prisoners it took in and scrambled to set up facilities.
 On both sides, the prison camps were overcrowded, suffered food shortages and poor sanitation, and were plagued with infectious disease.
 In 1862 some of the Confederate prisoners of war refused to be exchanged, saying they would not return to the South.

 Hoffman, working with President Abraham Lincoln and War Secretary Edwin Stanton, developed a procedure whereby Confederate prisoners of war and deserters could swear allegiance to the Union to gain their release.
 Release requests from Union officials, Confederate soldiers, and Southern family members came to Hoffman's office for review and evaluation.
 Hoffman believed deserters, because they had already renounced their military obligation to the Confederacy, provided an opportunity to "reconstruct" the rebel soldiers and undermine the Confederate war effort.
 Military field commanders could administer the oath of allegiance to deserters if they could verify their stories and be assured they were not spies.
 He believed that prisoners of war presented a problem, as they could return to their units or act as spies.
 They could only be released after Hoffman's staff reviewed each case individually and the release was approved by Secretary of War Stanton.

 To encourage desertion, the Union started to offer incentives to Confederate soldiers, such as transportation home.
 Hoffman narrowed the conditions for Confederates to take the oath of allegiance, and the number of prisoners released decreased dramatically.

-On October 7, 1864 Hoffman was brevetted to brigadier general for faithful and meritorious services during the Rebellion, and then brevetted to major general on March 13, 1865, for faithful, meritorious and distinguished services as Commissary-General of Prisoners during the Rebellion.
+On October 7, 1864, Hoffman was brevetted to brigadier general for faithful and meritorious services during the Rebellion, and then brevetted to major general on March 13, 1865, for faithful, meritorious and distinguished services as Commissary-General of Prisoners during the Rebellion.
 He served in the post of Commissary-General until November 3, 1865.

 Later career and death

-After the Civil War, Hoffman was placed in command of regiments at St. Louis, Missouri from 1865–1866 and Fort Leavenworth from 1866–1868.
-He was on leave from March 6, 1868 – April 26, 1869 when he became the Superintendent of the General Recruiting Service.
-He retired from the army on May 1, 1870 as a colonel.
-Hoffman retired to Rock Island, Illinois where he married his second wife.
+After the Civil War, Hoffman was placed in command of regiments at St. Louis, Missouri, from 1865 to 1866 and Fort Leavenworth from 1866 to 1868.
+He was on leave from March 6, 1868, to April 26, 1869, when he became the Superintendent of the General Recruiting Service.
+He retired from the army on May 1, 1870, as a colonel.
+Hoffman retired to Rock Island, Illinois, where he married his second wife.
 He and his wife Mary started a school for girls there.
-Hoffman died in 1884 and was buried in Chippiannock Cemetery in Rock Island.
+Hoffman died in 1884.